KenavR/promise-operators/README.md

 ### parallel

-Take an array of functions and runs them parallel all receiving the same initial value
+Takes an array of functions and runs them parallel all receiving the same initial value

 | Param   | Type                    | Description                      |
 | ------- | ----------------------- | -------------------------------- |